 You would never imagine from driving down a street of lovely estate homes in the gated community of Glen Abbey that behind the deed restricted architectural continuity of homes you would see rugged topography, creeks, and forest.
 What appears to be a street of conventional lots and homes is where you will find one of the most dramatic modern homes and sites in Dallas.

 Previously, I have written that the most challenging and difficult sites inspire great homes.
-These sites are often remnant pieces of land like the embankment of railroad tracks, now the Katy Trail running alongside the Turtle Creek Park neighborhood, where architect Frank Welch designed a three-story modern home with a swimming pool placed on the top of the jutting rock formation:
+These sites are often remnant pieces of land like the embankment of railroad tracks, now the Katy Trail running alongside the Turtle Creek Park neighborhood.
+Starting a construction in a place like this can be complicated with the rugged terrain but it can become easier if you get some mini excavators for rent to level out the land quickly to get started, just how the architect Frank Welch did who designed a three-story modern home with a swimming pool placed on the top of the jutting rock formation:

 Or ones tucked in a crevice of a neighborhood on which there did not seem to be room for a home to be built.
 Architect Bob James found the solution with this Dallas Chapter AIA Merit Award-winning home built in the Brookshire Park neighborhood: